 NSAR’s submission, We All Play a Part, REALTOR® Solutions to Nova Scotia’s Affordable Housing Crisis, to Nova Scotia’s Affordable Housing Commission is focused on increasing supplies across the housing spectrum.

 DTT can be an expensive addition to home buying costs, especially for first-time home buyers.
 REALTORS® are proposing that municipalities amend their policies for the collection of Deed Transfer Tax to either be:

 Waived for first-time buyers on the purchase of their first home OR Extended over a five-year payment period.

 Fixing the Capped Assessment Program (CAP)

 The current CAP on property taxes has created inequalities in tax burden for homeowners across the province.
 New homeowners, including first-time buyers and seniors who are downsizing, pay significantly more in taxes than their neighbours.
-NSAR is participating in the committee to review the CAP and has partnered with other stakeholders to create a CAP Map to demonstrate the impacts of this taxation.
+NSAR and our partners are proposing changes to the CAP.
+We have also partnered with other partners to create a CAP Map to demonstrate the impacts of this taxation.

 Canada Greener Homes Grant, was advocated for by REALTORS® to allow homeowners access to grants and funding to make their homes more energy efficient and keep energy costs affordable.

 Home Buyers Plan withdrawal limit increased from $25k to $35k and expanded to help during marital or common-law breakdowns.